-There are several things the Groom+Style team liked about this Krups cooker.
+There are several things the Your House Garden team liked about this Krups cooker.
 One is that it has a water level indicator on the appliance, something we’ve only seen so far on the multi-purpose Hamilton Beach steamer and not on simpler egg cookers.
 Additionally, we were pleased to see a different type of design for the F23070: lower-profile and more stylish, with side handles that don’t get hot when the cooker does.

 The keep-warm mode is something we appreciated as well.

 The BPA-free plastic Krups can take seven eggs at one time for “boiling,” and it has separate omelet and poaching trays to use for those purposes.